THOMASELOVE/432-classes-2024/class06/README.md

 ## Announcements

-1. Today's class will be recorded and posted so that you can watch it, as soon as Dr. Love can get that done.
+1. Today's class was pre-recorded and posted so you can watch it and/or download it.
+Check your email.
 2. The Answer Sketch for [Lab 2](https://thomaselove.github.io/432-2024/lab2.html) is posted to our Shared Drive.
 3. Feedback on the Minute Paper after Class 5 is available at <https://bit.ly/432-2024-min-05-feedback>.
 Thanks to the 37 of you who completed this on time.
 4. Dr. Love will post Grades and our feedback for Lab 1 as soon as he can.